Charles D’Ambrosio

 I signed up for a class but can't make it.
 Can I be refunded?

 Full refunds are offered if requested at least two weeks prior to the start date of the class.
 After that, before the start date, we are able to offer a 50% refund.
-We cannot refund day-of cancellations, and we cannot refund or partially refund tuition once the class has started.
-Please email .(JavaScript must be enabled to view this email address) if you need to cancel your registration.
+Refunds are not offered for day-of cancellations, or after a workshop has started.
+To cancel your registration, please email .(JavaScript must be enabled to view this email address).

 But I signed up for a class after the cut-off point for a full refund had passed.
 Can I still be eligible for a full refund?

-No. Please be aware of our cancellation policy upon registration.
+No. Please be aware of the cancellation policy upon registration.

 I'd like to transfer my registration to someone else.
 Is this possible?